-Transferred / Died If this applies to the patient, check the box within 12 hours Mean Blood Pressure: High Highest mean arterial pressure (MAP), also called mean blood pressure (MBP), during the time period , as recorded in the nursing flow sheet.
-Arterial line pressures and cuff pressures should be weighted equally in choosing high/low values.
-However, if these values are very different, ask a staff member in the NICU or contact the CC for advice.
+Transferred / Died within 12 hours If this applies to the patient, check the box Mean Blood Pressure: Low Lowest mean arterial pressure (MAP), also called mean blood pressure (MBP), during the time period , as recorded in the nursing flow sheet.
+Arterial line pressures and cuff pressures should be weighted equally.
+If these values are very different, ask a staff member in the NICU or contact the CC for advice.
 If only systolic and diastolic pressures are recorded, assume mean blood pressure = diastolic + 1/3 (systolic - diastolic) .
-E.g. 55/43: MBP = 43 + 1/3 (55-43) = 47.
+E.g. $55/43$: MBP = $43 + 1/3 (55-43) = 47$.
 If only one blood pressure is recorded during the scoring period, enter this value as both the high and low value.
-Mean Blood Pressure: Low Heart Rate: High Highest heart rate during the time period sustained for more than one minute continuously.
+Do NOT score the low blood pressure as 0 for babies who die during a scoring period .
+Heart Rate: High Highest heart rate during the time period sustained for more than one minute continuously.
 Do not include transient heart rate values that reflect bradycardia associated with apnea/desats.
 If only one heart rate is recorded during the scoring period, enter this value as both the high and low value.
 Heart Rate: Low Lowest heart rate during the time period sustained for more than one minute continuously.
-Do not transient heart rate values that reflect bradycardia associated with apnea/desats.
-If only one heart rate during the scoring period, enter this value as both the high and low value.
-Do NOT score th heart rate as zero (0) for babies who die during a scoring period.
-Respiratory Rate Highest respiratory rate sustained for more than one minute during the time period .
-Count spontaneous respirations only.
-If on ventilator with no breaths above the vent, score as zero (0).
-At some sites you may need to subtract the vent rate from the listed respiratory rate in order to find the number of spontaneous respirations.
-If on HFO and no spontaneous breaths please score highest respiratory rate as zero (0).
+Do not include transient heart rate values that reflect bradycardia associated with apnea/desats.
+If only one heart rate is taken during the scoring period, enter this value as both the high and low value.
+Do NOT score the low heart rate as zero (0) for babies who die during a scoring period .
 Lowest Temperature Lowest body temperature during the time period (axillary or rectal but not skin probe, which is the baby's temperature recorded through the isolette) recorded in Celsius.
 Lowest Serum pH Lowest pH during the time period .
 This may be obtained by arterial (ABG), capillary (CBG) or venous (VBG) blood gases.
 First Lactate Record the first lactate or lactic acid value reported from baby's blood.
 It could be venous, capillary or arterial.
 Do not include cord blood values.
 Urine CCs Total CCs of urine output during the time period .
 Do not divide by birth weight.
-If notes indica 20% or more of the total output for the time period was lost/unmeasured (recorded as mixed wi "VOID", or overflow) then leave the field blank.
-To calculate whether 20% was lost, if all urine values list specific numbers, determine whether the uncertain values (CCs recorded as mixed with overflow) make up 20% of the total CCs.
-If some values are not recorded at all (recorded as "VCd determine whether the uncertain values (unmeasured diapers) make up 20% of the total number of Seizures If only one seizure was confirmed, score as "single."
+If notes indicate that 20% or more of the total output for the time period was lost/unmeasured (recorded as mixed with stool, "VOID", or overflow) then leave the field blank.
+To calculate whether 20% was lost, if all urine output values list specific numbers, determine whether the uncertain values (CCs recorded as mixed with stool or overflow) make up 20% of the total CCs.
+If some values are not recorded at all (recorded as "VOID") then determine whether the uncertain values (unmeasured diapers) make up 20% of the total number of diapers.
+Seizures If only one seizure was confirmed, score as "single."
 If more than one seizure was confirmed, score as "multiple."
 Otherwise, check "none."
 Confirmed is defined as witnessed by two (2) or more clinicians or diagnosed by EEG or amplitude integrated EEG.
 Use of antiepileptics (phenobarbital) ALONE is not enough evidence for diagnosis.
 However, if antiepileptics are ordered by one clinician, and seizure is observed by a DIFFERENT clinician, assume the seizure is confirmed.